Irreducible Modules for Super-Virasoro Algebras from Algebraic D-Modules: Acknowledgements

 \section{Acknowledgements}

 This work was carried out during the first author's visit to University of California, Santa Cruz.
-He would like to thank Professor Chongying Dong for hospitality during his visit, and University of California, Santa Cruz for providing excellent working conditions.
-This work was supported by the National Natural Science Foundation of China (Grant Nos.11801369, 12171129,12071405) and the Overseas Visiting Scholars Program of Shanghai Lixin University of Accounting and Finance.
+He would like to thank Professor Chongying Dong for hospitality during his visit.
+The authors also thank the anonymous referees for helpful suggestions.
+This work was supported by the National Natural Science Foundation of China (Grant Nos.
+12171129, 12071405, 11971315).